antoinemaechler-X/hackathon-MIT_MCP-OR/README.md

 ### Frontend
 Then we developped a tool to visualize the results.
 The user can select the origin and destination cities, adjust the importance of time, cost, and CO2 emissions, and see the best route on a map.

-## MCP
-We added Claude for real-time change detection and to provide the user with the best route at any time.
-The user can input traffic information, weather conditions, and other factors that may affect the route.
-The program will then recalculate the best route based on these inputs.